-- abuse has actually taken place: - something has happened to the child that reminds them of a past event the child is unable to recognise that the situation and people are different; children can misinterpret your language or your actions; - some children recognise that allegations can be powerful and if they are angry with you about something they can make an allegation as a way of hitting out; - an allegation can be a way of seeking attention; and - an individual has behaved or may have behaved in a way that indicates they may not be suitable to work with children10.
+- abuse has actually taken place; - something has happened to the child that reminds them of a past event the child is unable to recognise that the situation and people are different; children can misinterpret your language or your actions; - some children recognise that allegations can be powerful and if they are angry with you about something they can make an allegation as a way of hitting out; - an allegation can be a way of seeking attention; and - an individual has behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the Chair of the Committee.
 In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Chair of the Committee.
-The DSL/Chair of the Committee will need to discuss with the Local Authority Designated Lead (LADO)11 the nature of the allegations made against the adult, in order for the appropriate action to be taken.
+The DSL/Chair of the Committee will need to discuss with the Local Authority Designated Lead (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
 This may constitute an initial evaluation meeting or strategy discussion depending on the allegation being made.
 The Chair of the Committee will need to:

-- refer to the LADO immediately via the referral/consultation form within one working day of it coming to our attention.
-Consider safeguarding arrangements of the child or young person to ensure they are away from the alleged abuser; - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation, particularly if the allegations are deemed 'unfounded'; - advise Ofsted of allegation within 14 days of the allegation; - ensure that the appropriate disciplinary procedures are followed including whether suspending a member of staff from work until the outcome of any investigation if this is deemed necessary; - act on any decision made in any strategy meeting; and - advise the Disclosure and Barring Service (DBS) where a member of staff has been disciplined, removed from working in regulated activity with children or dismissed as a result of the allegations being founded12.
+- refer to the LADO immediately and follow up in writing within 48 hours.
+Consider safeguarding arrangements of the child or young person to ensure they are away from the alleged abuser; - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation, particularly if the allegations are deemed 'unfounded'; and - advise Ofsted of allegation within 14 days of the allegation; - ensure that the appropriate disciplinary procedures are followed including whether